-Investing in the MITTS Securities involves risks that are described in the "Risk Factors" section beginning on page S-7 of this prospectus supplement.
+Investing in the MITTS Securities involves risks that are described in the "Risk Factors" section of this pricing supplement and the accompanying prospectus supplement.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this pricing supplement or the accompanying prospectus supplement and prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

+10441

+-

-1 ci cint Iotai Public offering price (1) \$10.00 \$10,000,000) Underwriting discount \$ \$ Proceeds, before expenses, to Merrill Lynch & Co., Inc. \$ \$ (1) The public offering price and the underwriting discount for any single transaction to purchase units or more will be \$ per unit and \$ ne
+Public offering price (1) \$10.00 \$10,000,000

+Underwriting discount \$ \$

+Proceeds, before expenses, to Merrill Lynch & Co., Inc. \$ \$

-(1) The public offering price and the underwriting discount for any single transaction to purchase units or more will be \$ per unit and \$ per unit respectively.
+(1) The public offering price and the underwriting discount for any single transaction to purchase unit, respectively.

+units or more will be \$ per unit and \$

+per